Smidra/world-of-papercraft-artillery/README.md

 **1) Draw the game area**
 Take a squared piece of paper and mark fifty squares horizontaly and fifteen sqraues verticaly.
-On the botom of level there is a surface height mark for every 2 squares.
+On the left of level there is a surface height mark "~" for every 2 squares.
 Draw the whole line as the level.

 **2) Place your tank on the drawn surface**